osmode/ddash/README.md

 ```
 python3 gui.py
 ```

-## Why DDASH?
-DDASH combines the benefits of private Ethereum networks with the benefits of the Ethereum main network.
-DDASH allows Ethereum applications to run cheaply and securely on private Ethereum networks while enabling their integration with the main Ethereum network.
-The result is greatly reduced development and operational costs associated with private Ethereum networks, combined with the ability to transfer Ether among the main Ethereum network and private Ethereum networks.

-## Prerequisites
----
-This project builds on work by the [Ethereum](https://www.ethereum.org), [web3.py](https://github.com/pipermerriam/web3.py), [IPFS](https://github.com/ipfs/ipfs) and [py-ipfs](https://github.com/ipfs/py-ipfs-api) communities.

-The DDASH Installer, which currently supports Ubuntu 16.04 and Mac OS, installs all dependencies (including the Go Ethereum client).

 ## Quickstart
 DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X.